1946 CBA League Logo Tee

 The CBA experienced moderate successes with TV deals, promotions, mergers and its overall good competitive relationship with the NBA and ABA until it officially folded in 2009.

-- Printed in the USA 🇺🇸
+- Printed in New York

 American Basketball Association (ABA)